xConde/Condo/README.md

 ***********
     Ex: .wl
     -- No watchlist

     To create a personal watchlist use the command ".wl" followed by stock tickers.
     Example: .wl estc net
-    To view other user's watchlists use the command ".wl @user" To remove watchlist use the command ".wl refresh"
+    To view other user's watchlists use the command ".wl @user" To remove a stock use the command ".wl rm"
+    To remove watchlist use the command ".wl refresh"

     Ex: .wl